Welcome to the Chilliwack & Hope Regional Page

 What do you like to do in your spare time?

 I believe in healthy eating and living.
-Activity is rejuvenating and energizing and I enjoy seeing the families we serve out and about in our community.
+Activity and hobbies are rejuvenating and energizing.
+Living in what is still considered a small community.
+I must say, I enjoy seeing the families we support out and about in the community.

 Check out our Chilliwack Facility!